rbredtech/tracking-sampler/README.md

 ## Testing module

 The tracking sampler comes with a separate testing module.
-Adding this module allows for setting the device's percentile, rather than randomly assigning it.
+Adding this module adds [methods](#testing-api-methods) to update the random percentile to a fixed value, and to check and set the tech cookie[^1].

 ### Adding the testing module